Team-Gigabyte/quotobot/README.md

 - Don't modify anything in the quotes.db.csv or the .sql files, since those are auto-generated dumps.
 #### Bulk CSV method (recommended)
 You can do all of this from the GitHub web interface.
-1. Put your quotes in newQuotes.csv (the first column has the quote, the second is the author).
+1. Put your quotes in db/newQuotes.csv (the first column has the quote, the second is the author).
 Make sure the first column doesn't say what the columns are.
 2. Go to https://github.com/Team-Gigabyte/quotobot/actions?query=workflow%3A%22CSV+convert%22 and click Run Workflow.
 Use the workflow from the master branch.
 3. After that's done (assuming there aren't any errors), check if the quotes are in db/quotes.db.csv.
 If they are, get rid of the quotes in newQuotes.csv.
 #### JS method (sometimes doesn't work)